open-feature/protocol/provider/specs/client.md

 #### Flag Evaluation
 `flagEvaluation`: define how to manage flag evaluation in the provider.
-- `unsupportedTypes`: Some flag management system are not supporting all types.
-This array should contains all the types not supported by the flag management system.Acceptable values are `int`, `float`,`string`, `boolean`,`object`.
+- `unsupportedTypes`: Some flag management systems do not support all types.
+This array should contain all the types not supported by the flag management system.
+Acceptable values are `int`, `float`, `string`, `boolean`, and `object`.
   Default value: `[]`